antoine-levitt/PhotoionizationGTO.jl/README.md

 ## Julia
 * Get Julia (this was tested with julia 1.8, and should work with any later 1.x version)
-* Install this package as a development package: `] dev https://github.com/antoine-levitt/PhotoionizationGTO.jl` in Julia
+* Install this package as a development package: `] dev https://github.com/antoine-levitt/PhotoionizationGTO.jl` in Julia.
+This installs it in `~/.julia/dev/PhotoionizationGTO` (on Linux)
 * Set path to GaIn in GaIn.jl

 ## Python and PySCF